• Disease Overview

 Causes

 The cause of AMC depends on the specific type.
 For many types, the cause is not fully understood.
 Arthrogryposis or AMC is not a specific diagnosis, but a physical finding that can be associated with numerous disorders and conditions.
 AMC is thought to be related to decreased movement in utero, which can have multiple causes.
 Neurologic and muscle problems may well be the most common causes of decreased fetal movement, but connective tissue disorders, maternal illness and limited space are also common causes.
-Some cases of AMC occur as part of rare genetic disorders that are inherited.
-Some cases of AMC are related to multiple factors including genetic and environmental ones (multifactorial inheritance).

 AMC may occur as part of certain single-gene disorders that can be inherited in an autosomal recessive, autosomal dominant or X-linked pattern.
 AMC may also occur as part of chromosomal disorders (e.g., trisomy 18, many microdeletions and microduplications).
 AMC can also occur as part of certain connective tissue disorders.
-In addition, some cases of AMC may occur due to abnormalities or disorders associated with improper developmental of the central nervous system or the peripheral nervous system or as part of intrinsic muscle disorders.
+In addition, some cases of AMC may occur due to abnormalities or disorders associated with improper development of the central nervous system or the peripheral nervous system or as part of intrinsic muscle disorders.
 These disorders may be genetic or may occur due to environmental factors.

 Less often, AMC may be associated with certain muscle disorders including muscular dystrophies, certain mitochondrial disorders and a variety of genetic muscle disorders that are present at birth (congenital myopathies).
 Such disorders are usually inherited.